serpenscaput/wl9/Tools/AutoWolf/AutoWolf - README.txt

 Contact:
 --------
-You can email me for questions regarding this project at ioan_chera@yahoo.com You can find me posting at the Doomworld or ZDoom forums as the user "printz".
+You can email me for questions regarding this project at ioan_chera (at) yahoo.com You can find me posting at the Doomworld or ZDoom forums as the user "printz".

 PM me there if you're registered.